SmartShuttle Project

 Final Design

 The final SmartShuttle interface emphasizes clarity and ease of use.
-A real-time map displays shuttle locations and occupancy levels, while a clean, icon-based navigation enables users to quickly switch between live shuttles, route tracking, notifications, and feedback.
+A real-time map displays shuttle locations and occupancy levels, while swipe navigation and icon-based controls let users seamlessly move between live stops, route tracking, notifications, and feedback.

 SmartShuttle Figma Prototype